2011 Dodge Challenger Guide: Specs, Performance & More

 Challenger SE & Rallye

 Challenger SE was gifted a new, heartier V6 for 2011 and now has over 300hp.
-The new Pentastar V6 was, unfortunately, still did not have the power to actually Challenge the 2011 Mustang V6.
+The new Pentastar V6, however, still did not have the power to actually Challenge the 2011 Mustang V6.
 At 305 horsepower itself, the almost 600lb lighter Stang would walk away from the chunkier Mopar.
 Still, at a shade over twenty thousand, there weren’t many sports coupes that were as good looking.

 Challenger Rallye was added as an upper-level SE and added chunkier performance tires, performance steering and suspension, and more.
-Saying that, making the car fancier doesn’t make it any faster and at this point, you were treading on the much faster Mustang GT.
+Saying that, making the car fancier doesn’t make it any faster and at this point, you were treading on the much faster Mustang GT’s price range.

 Challenger R/T & Plus

 Unlike the SE, however, the standard R/T is placed in a good spot at some $3,000 less expensive than the slightly faster Mustang GT.
-Add to that some new exciting color choices, multiple stripe options, wings, and spoilers, this becomes a true looker of a sports coupe.
+Add to that some new exciting color choices, multiple stripe options, wings, and spoilers, and it became a true looker of a sports coupe.

 The Sublime-Green-Esque Green with Envy color looks impressive too.